Module ngx_http_log_module

 max

-sets a maximum number of descriptors in a cache; if cache becomes full the least recently used (LRU) descriptors are closed
+sets the maximum number of descriptors in a cache; if the cache becomes full the least recently used (LRU) descriptors are closed

 inactive

-sets a time after which the cached descriptor is closed if there were no access during this time; by default, 10 seconds
+sets the time after which the cached descriptor is closed if there were no access during this time; by default, 10 seconds

 min_uses

-sets a minimum number of file uses during the time defined by the inactive parameter after which the descriptor will stay open in a cache; by default, 1
+sets the minimum number of file uses during the time defined by the inactive parameter to let the descriptor stay open in a cache; by default, 1

 valid

-sets a time after which it should be checked that the file still exists with the same name; by default, 60 seconds
+sets the time after which it should be checked that the file still exists with the same name; by default, 60 seconds

 off